gvwilson/sensibleadventures/nardica/nardica.md

 the tiger,
 the giraffe...
-She ran her fingers over the pictures, all the more mysterious because they didn't move or react, and stubbornly tried to keep her eyelids from drooping until she couldn't remember why they shouldn't.
+She ran her fingers over the pictures, sounding out the handwritten comments beside them and stubbornly trying to keep her eyelids from drooping until she couldn't remember why they shouldn't.

 *She was on deck.